danrounds/Jack-Compiler/Compiler/backEnd/README.txt

   `currentFnType`.

 * SymbolTable
-  Two Classes, defining two objects that we use to get info on variables and functions.
+  Two classes, defining two objects that we use to get info on variables and functions.
 The function table relies on the variable one.
 They could be split into multiple modules, but for now they're together.